Inhaled Corticosteroids Overview and Practice Questions Vector

 1. What are corticosteroids used for?

-They are used for the maintenance and control of chronic asthma.
+Corticosteroids are used for the maintenance and control of chronic asthma by reducing airway inflammation.

-2. What other disease is corticosteroid drugs used to treat?
+2. What other disease are corticosteroid drugs used to treat?

 3. What are intranasal aerosol agents used for?

-They are used for seasonal and perennial allergic/non-allergic rhinitis.
+They are used to treat seasonal and perennial allergic/non-allergic rhinitis.

 4. What are the three adrenal cortical hormones?

-5. What is the onset and peak for inhaled steroids that are used for maintenance?
+5. What is the onset and peak for inhaled steroids used for maintenance?

 6. What disease response shows an increased FEV1 greater than 12%?

-7. An FEV1 of greater than what shows that an asthmatic episode is susiding?
+7. An FEV1 of greater than what shows that an asthmatic episode is subsiding?

 8. How much energy is used in normal breathing?

-9. When the hypothalamus and pituitary glands are inhibited, this is known as?
+9. When the hypothalamus and pituitary glands are inhibited, what is this known as?

 11. What is the diurnal steroid cycle also known as?